sukualam/sedotpress/README.md

 Latest releases: https://github.com/sukualam/sedotpress/releases

 ## Installing:
-* Copy "index.php", "data", "comment" in root directory "/"
+* Copy ".htaccess", "index.php", "data", "comment" in root directory "/"
 * Edit some configuration in index.php, save it
 * Make sure folder "data" & "comment" writable (you can chmod it)
 * You ready to go